Stanley Williams: Gang activity

 In the late 1960s, juvenile crime increased in South Central as older gangs disbanded to join the Black Power Movement, most notably as part of the Black Panther Party, initially to protect black people from police brutality and corruption in the Los Angeles Police Department.
 Increasingly violent youth gangs formed in their place, which Williams initially despised as predatory.
 Because of his viciousness and willingness to fight older youths, Williams earned the respect of many gangsters on the West Side.
-These gangs were mostly small-time neighborhood cliques that operated independently from each other and therefore leadership was not chosen but determined naturally.
+These gangs were mostly small-time neighborhood cliques that operated independently from each other and therefore leadership was not chosen but determined informally.
 At age fifteen, Williams was invited into a small West Side clique after he befriended a local teenager, Donald "Doc/Sweetback" Archie.
 Williams soon earned the clique's respect after beating up one of their members for insulting his mother.
 Williams became the unofficial leader of this clique as his violent reputation began to spread across South Central.

 In 1969, aged 15, Williams was arrested in Inglewood for car theft and was sent to the Los Padrinos Juvenile Hall in Downey.
 While doing time at the detention center, Williams was introduced to Olympic weightlifting by the facility's gym coach, which would spark an interest in bodybuilding.
 By his release from custody in early 1971, aged 17, Williams was physically bigger and stronger.
 According to Williams, upon his release from custody the review board asked him what he planned to do after being released, to which he replied "being the leader of the biggest gang in the world."

 Shortly after his release from prison, Williams was approached by Raymond Washington at Washington Preparatory High School after hearing of Williams through a mutual friend of both young men.
 The friend had informed Washington of Williams' toughness and his willingness to fight members of larger, more established street gangs such as the L.A.
 Brims and the Chain Gang.
 According to Williams' account of the meeting, what struck him about Washington was that, besides being incredibly muscular, he and his cohort were dressed similar to Williams and his clique, wearing leather jackets with starched Levi's jeans and suspenders.
 Washington was from South Central's East Side, where he was a prominent gangster similar to Williams, and proposed they use their influence in their respective regions to form the larger Crips street gang.
 The purpose for creating the gang initially was to eliminate all street gangs and create a "bull force" neighborhood watch in South Central.
 Williams said: "We started out—at least my intent was to, in a sense, address all of the so-called neighboring gangs in the area and to put, in a sense—I thought 'I can cleanse the neighborhood of all these, you know, marauding gangs.'
 But I was totally wrong.
 And eventually, we morphed into the monster we were addressing."